labiium/chat2response/python_tests/docs/RESPONSES_API_TESTING.md

 ✅ Parameter forwarding
 ✅ Performance characteristics

-This ensures chat2response reliably proxies requests to the Responses API while maintaining the expected interface and behavior.
+This ensures routiium reliably proxies requests to the Responses API while maintaining the expected interface and behavior.